vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The Mahābhārata

-Though Rudra’s phallic aspect is recognized in MBh 10.17.21, 12.160.46, and 13.17.74, there are only a few passages in the Mahābhārata where liṅga worship as such is acknowledged, the oldest of which may be the verses in Dron. aparvan 172 and 173 (TS 3, 4 and 5), although these too are a matter of dispute.
+Though Rudra’s phallic aspect is recognized in MBh 10.17.21, 12.160.46, and 13.17.74, there are only a few passages in the Mahābhārata where liṅga worship as such is acknowledged, the oldest of which may be the verses in Droṇaparvan 172 and 173 (TS 3, 4 and 5), although these too are a matter of dispute.
 Discussing these passages Jacques Scheuer remarked,

-Hopkins consid`ere que la fin du Dron. aparvan est une addition tardive `a ce livre.
+Hopkins consid`ere que la fin du Droṇaparvan est une addition tardive `a ce livre.
 D’ailleurs, tout ce qui se r´ef`ere au liṅga, ´ecrit-il encore, n’appartient pas aux

 18 Bakker 1997, 4 f., 87 f.